-Co-Chair Tom Kean even states he thinks more should be declassified, which means the public can demand the release of testimony by Sibel Edmonds and William Rodriguez.
+A year ago Co-Chair Tom Kean even stated he thinks more should be declassified, which means the public can demand the release of testimony by Sibel Edmonds and William Rodriguez.

 It’s pretty much a certainty that members of Congress are fully aware of how previous members who raised hard questions about 9/11 were treated, with some being driven out of office.
 Consider the following:

 Cynthia McKinney – Raised questions about foreknowledge and challenged Donald Rumsfeld to explain how the $2.3 trillion he spoke about during his press conference of September 10, 2001 went missing

 Curt Weldon – Demanded a public hearing on the data-mining operation “Able Danger”